Ictalurid herpesvirus 2

-Ictavirus ictaluridallo2 (IcHV-2) is a species of virus in the genus Ictavirus, family Alloherpesviridae, and order Herpesvirales.
+Ictalurid herpesvirus 2 (IcHV2) is a species of virus in the genus Ictavirus, family Alloherpesviridae, and order Herpesvirales.

-Also known as the black bullhead virus, it is phylogenetically similar to IcHV-1.
+Also known as the black bullhead virus, it is phylogenetically similar to IcHV1.
 Distinction between the two species is reliant on the places of detection and the severity of clinical signs.
-IcHV-2 has been experimentally observed to result in more severe clinical signs in channel catfish than IcHV1.
+IcHV2 has been experimentally observed to result in more severe clinical signs in channel catfish than IcHV1.

 Background

-IcHV-2 was first observed in 1994 after two mass mortality events occurred in two different catfish farms in Italy, resulting in severe economic loss.
+IcHV2 was first observed in 1994 after two mass mortality events occurred in two different catfish farms in Italy, resulting in severe economic loss.

-As observed in experimental trials, there is a higher mortality rate in channel catfish when exposed to IcHV-2 than in trials and previous background studies where channel catfish were exposed to IcHV-1.
+As observed in experimental trials, there is a higher mortality rate in channel catfish when exposed to IcHV2 than in trials and previous background studies where channel catfish were exposed to IcHV1.
 It is also shown that through syncytial cytopathic effect, both strains of Ictalurid herpesvirus are homologous to the syncytia produced.

 Genome

 Next-generation sequencing performed on IcHV2 revealed its complete genome to be 142,925 bp, along with 77 (predicted) protein-coding regions with 12 open reading frames (ORFs) where these ORFs are seen to be homologous with every other Alloherpesvirus sequenced.
 High synteny between IcHV1 and IcHV2 was also observed.